• Skip to primary navigation

 An overhead view of roasted shrimp on a plate with cocktail sauce and lemon wedges

 This recipe requires no chopping or waiting for water to boil.
 The prep and cook times are super short and you literally only need oil, salt, pepper, and shrimp!
 It's one of those no-fuss recipes that offers big reward for little effort.
 Plus, we are going to let you in on all of our best tips and tricks for shrimp success!
+This recipe comes together in less than 30 minutes!
+We have created a list of 30-minute meals for you to cook up when you are busy and on the go!

 a close up of roasted shrimp on a plate with cocktail sauce and lemon wedges in the background

 Roasted Shrimp is a family-friendly dinner both the grown-ups and the kids love, but it can also be served as a shrimp cocktail appetizer.
 When serving it this way, I'll simply roast the shrimp beforehand and pop it in the fridge.
-When it's time to serve, I pull pull it out, along with either some melted butter or cocktail sauce, and hit them with a squeeze of lemon juice.
+When it's time to serve, I pull it out, along with either some melted butter or cocktail sauce, and hit them with a squeeze of lemon juice.
 It's the perfect make-ahead appetizer for entertaining!

 ROASTED SHRIMP INGREDIENTS